 - Manually Creating Organizations.
 In this scenario, an administrator will complete the basic profile details of each organization by individually creating them in the branch’s Organization List.
 If you have completed the account import process, you can assign the appropriate Primary Contact as you create the organization.
 If not, you can assign yourself and transition ownership of the organization at a later date.

 - Organization Import.
 If you have all of your organization information ready, you can also import your organizations into Engage through a spreadsheet.
 This method is preferred to option one if you have a large number of organizations to populate.
 Again, if you have finished the account import process, you can assign the Primary Contact as you import the organization.
 If not, you can assign yourself and transition ownership of the organization at a later date.
-Note that an organization import is the most likely option if you

 - New Organization Registration Process.
 Some campuses choose to start from scratch when they purchase Engage and have all organizations on their campus register as if they were new organizations.
 Upon your approval of registration submissions, students will have created their organization pages on their own.
 Return to the life cycle of managing organizations walkthrough for next steps if you select this option.